perfsonar/docs/mca_operation.rst

     /opt/mca/auth/api/config
     /opt/mca/profile/api/config

-And UI has its own configuration files.
-These should be backed-up also - if you have modified from the RPM installed content
+And UI has its own set of configuration files.
+These should be backed-up if you have modified from the RPM installed content

 ::